-We’ve joined the NYC Mayor’s Office of Operations to create the New York Behavioral Design Team (BDT).
-Part of our Gov42 portfolio of government partnerships, the BDT builds on proven interventions at the federal, state, and city levels to find new evidence-based cost-effective solutions to persistent social problems.
+We’ve joined the NYC Mayor’s Office of Operations to create the New York City Behavioral Design Team (BDT).
+Part of our Gov42 portfolio of government partnerships, the BDT builds on proven interventions at the federal, state, and city levels to find new evidence-based, cost-effective solutions to persistent social problems.

 NYC is the home of 8.5 million people and more than 50 city agencies that provide essential public services – from traffic safety and tax assistance to pre-K programs and health clinics.
 In every context that a city agency interacts with the public, there is an opportunity to enhance outcomes and experiences at scale.
-Behavioral science offers insights on how to capitalize on these opportunities, often in a low-cost, low-burden way.
+Behavioral science offers insights on how to capitalize on these opportunities at low cost.

 Check out an overview of some of our recent work with the City: